juanjomarcruz/Clinical-Trials-SQL-Analytics/README.md

 ## Description

-In this challenging SQL project, I have extracted insights on clinical trials registered in the AACT database.
-The AACT database (Aggregate Analysis of ClinicalTrials.gov) is a publicly available relational database that contains all information - protocol and result data elements - about every study registered in ClinicalTrials.gov.
+In this challenging SQL project, I have extracted insights on clinical trials registered in the AACT (Aggregate Analysis of ClinicalTrials.gov) database, a publicly available relational database that contains all information - protocol and result data elements - about every study registered in ClinicalTrials.gov.
 The AACT database is considered the main source of information on clinical trials since 2005, when the Internal Commitee of Medical Journal Editors (ICMJE) announced that any clinical trial must be registered in the AATC before enrollment, otherwise it wouldn't be eligible for publication in major journals.

 The project is organized into five analytical themes, each addressing a set of relevant business questions: